Rainmaking, and Droughts

 In the city itself, urban weather effects are less benign.
 In St. Louis, researchers concluded that the anomalous precipitation led to more traffic accidents, aggravated suburban flooding (and consequent sewage plant overflows), and so on.
 The estimated extra cost of meeting sewage treatment standards in the face of this burden of unintended water was $15–20 million.
 Improvements in the drainage systems in the low-lying floodplain on the Illinois side of the St. Louis metropolitan area were estimated to be another $74 million.

 A similar, less exhaustive study of summer flooding in Chicago by ISWS head Stanley Changnon confirmed these results.
-Concluded Changnon in a 1980 paper, "Flooding events in Chicago range from 10 to 100 percent more than expected due at least partly to urban influences leading to heavier and more frequent heavy rain conditions."
+Concluded Changnon in a 1980 paper, "Flooding events in Chicago range from ten to 100 percent more than expected due at least partly to urban influences leading to heavier and more frequent heavy rain conditions."

 The implications of these conclusions for engineers and planners—not to mention taxpayers—are sobering.
 In Chicago, storm sewer systems are generally designed to accommodate rains recurring every five to ten years, on average, while such rains are actually occurring every year or two.
-(Money is a limit on storm sewer design as well; it is often cheaper to "store" excess rainwater in traffic underpasses than to construct expensive sewers.)
+(Money is a limit on expanding such systems; it is often cheaper to "store" excess rainwater in traffic underpasses than to construct expensive sewers.)
 When it rains in urban areas, it really does pour.

 An invisible menace